 It was in summer band that she met John Bridal, her grade school sweetheart and who became her husband on June 16, 1950.
 Her husband worked for Shell Oil Company and was transferred to Elk City where they lived for 5½ years and Doris became a stay-at-home mom.
 The family moved back to Perry in 1955 after purchasing the Bordon Milk Distributorship.
 Doris then became her husband’s bookkeeper.

-She was an active member of Perry Study Club in which for many years served as style show chair, which were works of excellence making her a role model for younger women coming up as leaders in the organization.
+She was an active member of Perry Study Club in which for many years she served as style show chair, which annually was a work of excellence, making her a role model for younger women coming up as leaders in the organization.
 Doris served as chairman of her Perry High School class reunions six times.
-She was involved or co-chaired Perry’s Annual Christmas Tour of Homes for 22 years.
+She was involved in or co-chaired Perry’s Annual Christmas Tour of Homes for 22 years.

 Other community activities included garden clubs, Noble County Family YMCA, Main Street of Perry, Chamber of Commerce and Stagecoach Community Theatre.
 She was baptized as a teenager and became a member of the First Christian Church, later joining the First United Methodist Church.

 Nothing gave her more pleasure than family and home, but her hobbies included bowling, golf, dancing, traveling, working crossword puzzles, reading, and decorating.

 She is survived by her daughter, Cathie Kincaid, and grandson Travis Wilhelm and his wife Kristi, all of Perry.

 Preceding her in death were her parents; husband; three brothers and sisters-in-laws, Cleo and Nancy Manning, Edwin and Norma Lee Manning and Melvin and Virginia Manning; and one foster sister, Mary Barnett.